A closer look at dark matter production in exponential growth scenarios: Introduction

 For any production mechanism, thermal or non-thermal, relic density of dark matter today can be computed by solving the Boltzmann equation (B.E.) in the expanding universe which determines the evolution of the dark matter phase space distribution ($f$)~\cite{Gondolo:1990dk}.
 As Boltzmann equation is an integrodifferential equation and solving it for generic cases is highly non-trivial~\cite{Binder:2017rgn}.
 There are broadly two ways to solve for Boltzmann equation.
-The first way is to solve full Boltzmann equation in the operator form $L[f] = C[f]$ where $L$ is the Liouville's operator, and $C$ is the collision operator which encapsulates both elastic and inelastic scatterings of dark matter.
+The first way is to solve full unintegrated Boltzmann equation i.e. $L[f] = C[f]$ where $L$ is the Liouville's operator, and $C$ is the collision operator which encapsulates both elastic and inelastic scatterings of dark matter.
+To obtain solutions using this method is often complicated in absence of any simplifications owing to the highly non-linear nature of the Boltzmann equation.
 The second method is to solve for coupled differential equation for different moments\footnote{Moments of BE can be determined by integrating the weighted BE equation over full phase space and performing spin summation.
 For example, nth moment of BE is defined as $\int \frac{d^3p}{(2\pi)^3} g \; p^n f(p,t)$, where $p^n$ is the weight factor and $g$ is the spin degrees of freedom.
 The zeroth and the second moment equation physically represent the evolution of the number density and energy/temperature with time respectively.}.
 In the scenarios where dark matter is thermally produced, the solution to relic density is relatively simple.
 This is because in such cases dark matter is at least in kinetic equilibrium with the either SM-bath or some hidden sector bath, and its phase space distribution can be approximated to follow the equilibrium pattern~\cite{Gondolo:1990dk,Binder:2017rgn} i.e.

 In particular, it becomes sufficient, in above case, to solve the zeroth-moment or/and second-moment Boltzmann equation depending on whether we have equilibrium with the standard model bath or the hidden sector.